sydasif/python-book/docs/source/03_collection/04_string.md

 Ali
 ```

-Using triple quotes allows, to create multi-line strings.
+Using triple quotes allows the creation of multi-line strings.
 Any whitespace within the string will also be included.

 ```py
 triple = """multi-line